‘Respect Rural Roads’ campaign coming to Benton County as gravel biking scene grows

 The Quorum Court last month approved the third and final reading of an ordinance to change all unposted speed limits on unincorporated roads to 40 mph.
 Jay Frasier, county administrator of public service, previously said a 1989 ordinance set the speed limit at 55 mph on unpaved roads in the county.

-Signs for the 40 mph change will likely go up the week before it goes into effect June 27, Kwok said.
+Signs for the change to 40 mph will likely go up the week before it goes into effect June 27, Kwok said.

 Johnny Gunsaulis, staff chairman for the Benton County Cooperative Extension office, said he's excited for a program focused on rural-road safety.
 There is a wide variety of traffic on rural roads in the county -- passenger cars, tractors, trucks driven by professionals, hay equipment, county road equipment, horses and bicycles, he said.